Reproducing kernel Hilbert space compactification of unitary evolution groups: Data-driven approximation

 The eigenfunctions $ \zeta_{\tau,N,\Delta t, j}^{(L)}$ will act as data-driven coherent observables, approximating the eigenfunctions $ \zeta_{\tau,j}$ of $W_\tau$.
 It should be noted that $ \zeta_{\tau,N,\Delta t,j}^{(L)}$ is a continuous function, constructed from the training data $ F( x_0 ), \ldots, F( x_{N-1} ) $, which can be evaluated at any $ x \in M$ from the corresponding value $ F( x ) $ of the observation map in $Y$.
 This procedure is known as out-of-sample evaluation.

 The reason for working with $ W_{\tau,N,\Delta t}^{(L)}$, as opposed to the bare data-driven generator $W_{\tau,N,\Delta t}$, is twofold.
 First, in what follows, we will be interested in establishing a form of spectral convergence for the data-driven generators in the limit of large data---keeping $L$ fixed while increasing $N$ will allow us to ensure uniform convergence of the $ \psi_{\tau,N,\Delta t,j} $ with $ j \leq L - 1 $ to the corresponding $ \psi_{\tau,j} $.
 Moreover, working at a fixed $L \ll N$ allows to control the computational cost of data-driven approximations of $W_\tau$.
-In fact, following the computation of the $L \times L$ matrix representing $W_{\tau,N,\Delta t}^{(L)}$, the cost of acting with this operator on observables becomes decoupled from the size $N$ of the training dataset.
+In fact, following the computation of the $L \times L$ matrix representing $W_{\tau,N,\Delta t}^{(L)}$, the cost of acting with this operator on observables becomes \blue{independent of the much larger data size $N$.}

 \paragraph{Functional calculus and forecasting} By skew-adjointness, the functional calculi of $W_{\tau,N,\Delta t}^{(L)}$ can be conveniently constructed by applying any given function $Z: i\real \to \cmplx$ to their eigenvalues, and projecting to the corresponding eigenspaces.
 That is,